kurtwp/homelab/projects/kubernetes/configs/step5.md

 With Traefik and MetalLB, bare‑metal K3s clusters get production‑style ingress and external IPs.
 Maintain least privilege and secure access to the dashboard in non‑lab environments.

 ---
-*This README was generated from the commands seen in `traefik.txt`.*